Hindu scriptures include:

 18 Puranas

-the Ramayan
+the Ramayana

-Hinduism is polytheistic, with dozens of gods, but there are three major deities: Brahma, Vishnu, and Shiv, together called the Trimurti (meaning 'trinity').
+Hinduism is polytheistic, with dozens of gods, but there are three major deities: Brahma, Vishnu, and Shiva, together called the Trimurti (meaning 'trinity').
 Their respective consorts, Saraswati, Lakshmi, and Parvati, are collectively called Tridevi (meaning 'three goddesses').

 the Sun god